 Relevant thematic areas

-Petroleum - Oceans - Land-based food, the environment and bioresources
+Oceans/Maritime sector - Petroleum - Land-based food, the environment and bioresources

-Please contact the advisers affiliated to the respective topics for more information about the topic and the amount of project funding available.
+Please contact the people listed as contacts in the call for proposal for more information about the topic and the amount of project funding available.

 What characterizes a Demonstration Project?

 Demonstration Projects build on a specific innovation produced by the companies participating in the project.
 The innovation can be in the form of a new product, service or production process, or as a new means of delivering products and services.